 Inspired Explorations Learning Community is dedicated to providing intergenerational programming to enhance; the embodiment of learning, the reflection and awareness of ones senses, the building of meaningful relationships, playing with purpose and to honour the developmental unfoldment of each member.

 IELC is grounded in the belief that all children are competent, resourceful and creative with imagination and curiosity about the world around them.
-We value creativity, interests, ideas and questions of the children and adults at our school.
+We value creativity, interests, ideas and questions of the children and adults within our community.
 We practice listening, observing, inquiring, staying attentive, and reflecting together with children and families.

-We also hold the belief that all children should have opportunities to be physically active every day and learn the important connection between body, mind and spirit.
-We use Awareness through the Body as well as daily Physical Education and Nutrition Education to foster this in children.
+We also hold the belief that all children should have opportunities to be physically active and connect with nature every day and learn the important connection between body, mind and spirit.
+We use Awareness through the Body as well as Forest and Nature School Inspired Pedagogy.

 Believing that children speak to us in many languages making their thinking visible to us in many ways allows for children to honour their authenticity by sharing their ideas through a variety of modalities such as; words, drawing, numbers, dance, movement, painting, building, sculpture, shadow play, collage, drama, music and more.

 Children use many kinds of materials to discover and express what they know, understand, wonder, feel and imagine.
-This belief guides our educational philosophy that the arts, music and physical education are the cornerstone of a rich educational experience.
+This belief guides our educational philosophy that the arts, music and movement are the cornerstone of a rich educational experience.

 We also understand that children have different developmental needs.
 The needs of a 6 year old are much different than those of a 10 year old.
 Having this understanding allows us to mentor and guide children to meet their individual needs.